sagevann/toggl-pdf/README.md

 It just fetches the data from API and generates PDF from it.

 ## Requirements
+The following tools must be installed prior to running the NPM install command:
 * Node.js - [http://nodejs.org](http://nodejs.org/)
 * CoffeeScript - [http://coffeescript.org/](http://coffeescript.org/)

 ## Getting Started

 * Clone the repo `git clone git@github.com:toggl/toggl-pdf.git`
 * Install dependencies with `npm install`

+> Attempting to `npm install` without coffee-script causes a packaging error
+> To resolve, simply follow the steps on  [http://coffeescript.org/](http://coffeescript.org/)

 ## PDF generation
 Generate PDF documents with following commands: